-- Obtaining the FY19 R&D rebate calculations prepared by management's expert and performed the following audit procedures: - verifying that management's expert is qualified to perform the calculation; - developing an understanding of the model, identifying and assessing the key assumptions in the calculation; - reviewing included expenses for reasonableness; and - testing the mathematical accuracy of the accrual. - Comparing the estimates made in previous years to the amount of cash actually received after lodgement of the R&D tax claim; - Comparing the nature of the R&D expenditure included in the current year estimate to the prior year estimate; - Considering the nature of the expenses against the eligibility criteria of the R&D tax incentive scheme to form a view about whether the expenses included in the estimate were likely to meet the eligibility criteria; - Assessing the eligible expenditure used to calculate the estimate to the expenditure recorded in the general ledger; - Inspecting copies of relevant correspondence with AusIndustry and the ATO related to the claims; - Engaging with our R&D specialist to review the reasonableness of the calculation; and - Assessing the adequacy of financial statement disclosures.
+- Obtaining the FY20 R&D rebate calculations prepared by management's expert and performed the following audit procedures: - Assessing the qualifications of management's expert and ability to perform the calculation; - Developing an understanding of the model, identifying and assessing the key assumptions in the calculation; and - Testing the mathematical accuracy of the accrual. - Comparing the estimates made in previous years to the amount of cash actually received after lodgement of the R&D tax claim; - Comparing the nature of the R&D expenditure included in the current year estimate to the prior year estimate; - Considering the nature of the expenses against the eligibility criteria of the R&D tax incentive scheme to form a view about whether the expenses included in the estimate were likely to meet the eligibility criteria; - Assessing the eligible expenditure used to calculate the estimate to the expenditure recorded in the general ledger; - Inspecting copies of relevant correspondence with AusIndustry and the ATO related to the claims; - Engaging with our R&D specialist to review the reasonableness of the calculation; and - Assessing the adequacy of financial statement disclosures.